-Though fasoracetam is a relative newcomer on the nootropic scene, it was actually developed more than 20 years ago by Japanese pharmaceutical company Nippon Shinyaku as a possible treatment for vascular dementia.
-Development was halted after disappointing clinical trials, but in 2013 the clinical data on fasoracetam (sometimes referred to in research literature as NS-105 or NFC-1) was purchased by the US-based firm NeuroFix (now a subsidiary of Aevi Genomic Medicine).
+Fasoracetam was created in the 1990s by the Japanese pharmaceutical company Nippon Shinyaku as a possible treatment for vascular dementia.
+Development was halted after disappointing clinical trials, but in 2013 the clinical data on fasoracetam (sometimes referred to in research literature as NS-105 or NFC-1) was purchased by the US-based firm NeuroFix, a subsidiary of Aevi Genomic Medicine.

-Clinical trials on fasoracetam started again in 2016, this time focused on the compound’s potential for treating Attention Deficit Hyperactivity Disorder (ADHD) in children who demonstrate a specific mutation of the glutamate receptor system.
-The trials, which progressed to stage 3, showed great promise for fasoracetam as a non-stimulant alternative to Adderall and other amphetamine derivatives for ADHD treatment.
+Clinical trials on fasoracetam started again in 2016, investigating the compound’s potential for treating Attention Deficit Hyperactivity Disorder (ADHD) in children who demonstrate a specific mutation of the glutamate receptor system.
+The trials suggested that fasoracetam has potential as a non-stimulant alternative to Adderall and other amphetamine derivatives for ADHD treatment.

-There are no publicly available studies on fasoracetam’s effect on mood, anxiety, or depression in humans, but many users say they feel more calm, less anxious, and less depressed when taking the supplement.
-Animal testing also bears out this claim, showing that subjects given fasoracetam in stressful situations were less prone to learned helplessness and other syndromes indicative of anxiety and depression.
+There are no publicly available studies on fasoracetam’s effect on mood, anxiety, or depression in humans, but many users report that they feel calmer, less anxious, and less depressed when taking it.

 Potential ADHD Treatment

-The subjects who took fasoracetam over the five weeks of the study showed marked improvement in all clinical measures during the trial, and reduction of ADHD symptoms persisted in post-trial testing, and none of the study participants demonstrated the development of either tolerance or dependence.
+The subjects who took fasoracetam over the five weeks of the study showed marked improvement in all clinical measures during the trial.
+Reduction of ADHD symptoms persisted in post-trial testing, and none of the study participants demonstrated the development of either tolerance or dependence.

-Fasoracetam’s exact mechanisms of action are not entirely understood, but it is believed to work mainly by affecting the production and release of glutamate, GABA, and acetylcholine, three of the brain’s most important neurotransmitters.
+Fasoracetam’s exact mechanisms of action are not entirely understood.
+However, it is believed to modulate the production and release of glutamate, GABA, and acetylcholine, three of the brain’s most important neurotransmitters.

 Restoring Balance To The Glutamate System